datuanho2k9/scheduled-visit/README.md

 3. Use `npm install` or `yarn` to install dependencies
 4. `npm start` to start the application.
 To start editing the links, there is a tray to open the editor, or quit the program

+# Building
+Refer to [Electron-Packager Documentation](https://github.com/electron/electron-packager) for the usage, already installed on this enviroment when used `npm i` or `yarn`